project-chip/connectedhomeip/docs/silabs/wifi/RUN_DEMO.md

     > '\$SSID' is a placeholder for your Wi-Fi SSID and '\$PSK' is a placeholder
     > for the password of your Wi-Fi network.

-4. Turning **on** the LED on the EFR32MG12: <br> &emsp;
+4. To turn **on** the LED on the EFR32MG12: <br> &emsp;
    `$ out/standalone/chip-tool onoff on 1122 1`
-5. Turning **off** the LED on the EFR32MG12: <br> &emsp;
+5. To turn **off** the LED on the EFR32MG12: <br> &emsp;
    `$ out/standalone/chip-tool onoff off 1122 1`

 > If there are any failures, run the following command and then re-run the
 > ChipTool command: `$ rm -rf /tmp/chip_*`

-> If you are having difficulty getting the Chip-Tool to commission the device successfully it may be because you have more than one network interface available to the Chip-Tool.
+> If you are having difficulty getting the Chip-Tool to commission the device successfully, it may be because you have more than one network interface available to the Chip-Tool.
 The device on which you are running the Chip-Tool must be on the same Wi-Fi network as your RS9116 or WF200 and there cannot be another network interface on the device that is running the Chip-Tool.
-For instance if you have an Ethernet connection as well as a Wi-Fi connection, you need to unplug the Ethernet connection and try running the Chip-Tool as in step #3 above.
+For instance, if you have an Ethernet connection as well as a Wi-Fi connection, you need to unplug the Ethernet connection and try running the Chip-Tool as in step #3 above.

 > As the device remembers the Access Point credentials given for commissioning,
 > if you want to run the demo multiple times, do a factory reset by pressing the
 > BTN0 on EFR32 MG12 for about 6-7 seconds.
 The LED0 and LED1
-> flashes 3 times and the QR code appears again on the LCD screen.
+> will flash 3 times and the QR code will appear again on the LCD screen.

 <br>

 The commissioning command mentioned above does the following:

--   ChipTool scans BLE and located the Silicon Labs device that uses the specified discriminator
+-   ChipTool scans BLE and locates the Silicon Labs device that uses the specified discriminator
 -   Sends the Wi-Fi SSID and Passkey
 -   The Silicon Labs device will join the Wi-Fi network and get an IPv4 address.
 It